privatenumber/tsx/CONTRIBUTING.md

 Issues may be locked post-verification to direct further conversation in PRs for more solution-oriented dialogue.

 > [!TIP]
-> ⚡️ Get issues addressed faster!
+> **⚡️ Get issues addressed faster!**
 >
 > Sponsors can prioritize issues.
-By helping fund engineering labor, you can ensure your needs are addressed quickly!
+By helping fund development, you can ensure your needs are addressed quickly!
 >
 > [Sponsor now →](https://github.com/sponsors/privatenumber)